Banbury-inc/NeuraNet/readme.md

 ## User Management
 Since this app is completely decentralized, that means that the user databse is decentralized as well.

-username + password(hashed) --> cid containing file of usernames + passwords --> cid of devices, file directory of that particular user
+username + password(hashed) --> cid containing file of usernames + passwords --> cid of devices, all information needed for file directory of that particular user --> locate desired file and make query to download with cid of that file